-In Dynamics 365 for Finance and Operations, Business edition, actions are displayed at the top of each page in the ribbon or in the navigation pane.
+In Dynamics 365 Business Central, actions are displayed at the top of each page in the ribbon or in the navigation pane.
 In this topic, you learn about different types of actions, and how you can enable users to quickly locate the actions they want to use.

 Each page has a different set of actions depending on the page type, and the processes that the page supports.
 In order to create the appropriate set of actions for a particular page, you should have a good understanding of your customer's business processes.